-Gates open at 1:30 PM, two hours before kickoff.
+Gates open two hours before kickoff.

 Fans can enter Bank of America Stadium at any of the three main gates, regardless of where you’re seated.